robalexdev/blog-quest/readme.md

 ## Calm tech features

-Feed Quest doesn't compete for your attention.
+Blog Quest doesn't compete for your attention.
 The extension quietly collects feeds, allowing you to explore them when you are ready.